OPEN PUBLICATION | PUBLIC CATALOG RECORD

 Burak Oktenli.

-Independent AI governance researcher.
-Founder of the AUTHREX research program, comprising seven governance architectures spanning defense, maritime, infrastructure, and automotive domains.
+Independent autonomous systems governance researcher.
+Architect of the Human-Machine Authority Architecture and the AUTHREX research program comprising seven governance architectures across defense, automotive, maritime, and critical infrastructure domains.

-Burak Oktenli is the architect of the Human-Machine Authority Architecture and the principal author of the three-volume Authority Equation.
-His work formalizes the conditions under which lethal decision authority must transition between human and machine, and the governance machinery required to keep that transition lawful, auditable, and reversible.
+The work formalizes the conditions under which lethal decision authority must transition between human and machine, and the governance machinery required to keep that transition lawful, auditable, and reversible.

 The AUTHREX program comprises seven governance architectures: SATA, HMAA, CARA, MAIVA, FLAME, ADARA, and ERAM.
 Each addresses a distinct failure mode in autonomous systems governance, including authority migration, integrity verification, deception resistance, latency-coupled escalation, and adversarial deception under temporal compression.